-I’ve recently had some great experiences using essential oils to relieve tension headaches.
+I’ve recently had some great experiences using essential oils for headaches.

-Here are a few tips on using them yourself–safely and effectively.
+Here are a few tips on using essential oils for headaches yourself–safely and effectively.

 - First add 1 drop of Peppermint essential oil (Mentha piperita) into a teaspoon of Trauma Oil, and rub it on the back of your neck.
 It should feel cool and tingly.
 I love using Trauma Oil as my carrier–it’s quite healing in and of itself!
 It is made from olive oil (first pressing), Calendula flower (Calendula officinalis), Arnica flower (Arnica montana) and St. John’s Wort flowering tops (Hypericum perforatum).
 You might feel immediate relief!
 You can repeat this application three to four times daily for a few days if needed.